Deep Dive: Thinking, Fast and Slow

 The Experiment: The Müller-Lyer Illusion

-- The Setup: Subjects are shown two lines of identical length.
+• The Setup: Subjects are shown two lines of identical length.
 One has fins pointing inward (creating an arrow shape), the other has fins pointing outward.
+The illusion is so robust that even when subjects use a ruler to verify the lines are equal, the perceptual difference remains.

-- The Result: Even after measuring the lines and knowing (System 2) they are equal, the subject's eyes (System 1) still see one line as longer than the other.
+• The Result: Even after measuring the lines and knowing (System 2) they are equal, the subject's eyes (System 1) still see one line as longer than the other.
+The illusion persists across cultures, ages, and repeated exposure—knowledge does not eliminate the perceptual error.

-- The Mechanism: Cognitive Illusion.
+• The Mechanism: Cognitive Illusion.
 System 1 operates automatically and cannot be "turned off" simply by knowing the truth.
 System 2 must actively correct System 1's error, which requires effort.
+This establishes the core tension: we have two systems that can produce contradictory outputs simultaneously, and the fast system's output is the default unless the slow system intervenes.

 Chapter 2: Attention and Effort